peteroupc/peteroupc.github.io/colorgen.md

 [^44]: As [**B. MacEvoy explains**](http://www.handprint.com/HP/WCL/color18a.html#compmatch) (at "Other Factors in Material Mixtures"), things that affect the mixture of two colorants include their "refractive index, particle size, crystal form, hiding power and tinting strength" (see also his [**principles 39 to 41**](http://www.handprint.com/HP/WCL/color18a.html#ctprin39)), and "the material attributes of the support [for example, the paper or canvas] and the paint application methods" are also relevant here.
 These factors, to the extent the reflectance curves don't take them into account, are not dealt with in this method.

 [^45]: Walowit, E.  "Spectrophotometric color formulation based on two-constant Kubelka-Munk theory".
 Thesis, Rochester Institute of Technology, 1985.

+[^46]: The definition of "Web safe" colors, though not the name, dates as early as 1994, when Microsoft's WinG API provided a _halftone palette_ to "allo[w] applications to simulate true 24-bit color on 8-bit devices" (_WinG Programmer's Reference_, 1994).
+WinG was an early attempt by Microsoft to bring high-performance graphics operations to the Windows platform and was superseded by DirectX.

 <a id=License></a>